coderpros/kickbox-core/README.md

 - Add your own Kickbox API key when you instantiate the KickBox object.

 I've included a test client application in this project, but here is is an elaboration on how to use each of the methods.

-*This is included as a NuGet package here: *
+This is available as a NuGet package here: [Nuget.org](https://www.nuget.org/packages/KickBox.Core/)

 ### Verify a single email address

 ```C#